dcdpr/did-btc1/chapters/CRUD-Operations.md

        `documentHistory`, and `contemporaryHash`.
     1. If `update.targetVersionId` equals `currentVersionId + 1`:
-        1. Check that `update.sourceHash` equals `contemporaryHash`, else MUST raise LatePublishing error.
+        1. Check that `update.sourceHash` equals `contemporaryHash`, else MUST raise `latePublishing` error.
         1. Set `contemporaryDIDDocument` to the result of calling [Apply DID Update] algorithm passing in `contemporaryDIDDocument`, `update`.
         1. Increment `currentVersionId`
         1. If `currentVersionId` equals `targetVersionId` return `contemporaryDIDDocument`.
-        1. Set `updateHash` to the sha256 hash of the `update`.
+        1. Set `updateHash` to the result of passing `update` into the [JSON Canonicalization and Hash] algorithm
         1. Push `updateHash` onto `updateHashHistory`.
-        1. Set `contemporaryHash` to the SHA256 hash of the `contemporaryDIDDocument`.
+        1. Set `contemporaryHash` to result of passing `contemporaryDIDDocument` into the [JSON Canonicalization and Hash] algorithm.
     1. If `update.targetVersionId` is greater than `currentVersionId + 1`, MUST
         throw a LatePublishing error.
 1. Increment `contemporaryBlockheight`.